Learn-Build-Teach/deals-for-devs/README.md

 ## Getting Started

+Prerequisites: Node 18.17.0

 To get a development environment running on your local machine:

+1. Fork the repository.
+Make sure to uncheck the `Copy the main branch only` option so you have access to the `dev` branch in your fork.

-1. Clone the repository in a directory of your choice.
+2. Clone the repository in a directory of your choice.

-2. Create a `.env` file (from `.env.example`) and add all the credentials necessary to run the app.
+3. Create a `.env` file (from `.env.example`) and add all the credentials necessary to run the app.

 > To get those credentials, please send James (@jamesqquick) a message on Discord!